 The Only Song for L.V.

-of glass as it shatters and falls; that none of my garden had come back in,
+of glass as it shattered; that none of my garden had come back in,

-I loved you the best I could, the way a rose bush loves
+I loved you the way a rose bush loves

 blood and water, the way an apartment loves a bolt lock,